Tintic, Colorado Mine

 April 15, 1908

 The Colorado Mine, located in Utah's Tintic district on Godiva Mountain, has rapidly become one of the most successful dividend-paying mines in the West.
-Backed by "Uncle" Jesse Knight of Provo, the mine is a standout example of his successful industrial ventures.
+Backed by Jesse Knight of Provo, the mine is a standout example of his successful industrial ventures.
 (Utah County Democrat, April 15, 1908)

 Summary of article: